-To that end, Turkish military electronics producer, ASELSAN, and the missile contractor, Roketsan, have started to manufacture low and mid-altitude air defense systems.
-In terms interception, or space technologies.
+To that end, Turkish military electronics producer, ASELSAN, and the missile contractor, Roketsan, have started to manufacture low and mid-altitude air defense systems.8 In terms of longer-range, however, an indigenous system cannot be effective against air and missile threats without a sufficient number of batteries and accompanying radar and early warning systems that would provide tracking information.
+Without technology transfer, Turkey is likely to run up high costs and encounter technical difficulties; the country has yet to take the pre-requisite technological jumps in detection, exo-atmospheric missile interception, or space technologies.
 In 2014, with these considerations in mind, Turkey cancelled a \$3.4-billion tender provisionally awarded to China to develop a long-range missile defense system.
-The cancellation came when China refused the transfer of technology to Turkey.
+The cancellation came when China refused the transfer of technology to Turkey.9

 NATO in fact encourages the allies to develop and contribute their own national capabilities, in addition to basing support.
-However, the key to NATO missile defense cooperation is interoperability.
+However, the key to

+NATO missile defense cooperation is interoperability.